Pharos Fund FAQ

 - When ready to re-open the application, you will find it under “pending requests.”
 Click on your application, and then click “edit” in the top right corner.

 - Once your application is completed and saved, click “submit” at the top of the application.
-Once your application is submitted, you will no longer be able to edit.
+Once your application is submitted, edits are no longer possible.

 Update your organization and contact information.

-- To edit contact information, click the link titled “People” then edit.
+- To edit contact information, click the link titled “people,” then click “edit.”

-Please review the Pharos Fund Guidelines for detailed information about Community Program goals, Pharos Fund eligibility, and what we look for in a strong Pharos Fund proposal.
+Please review the Pharos Fund guidelines for detailed information about Community Programs goals, Pharos Fund eligibility, and what we look for in a strong Pharos Fund proposal.